 The multinational company Borealis is the largest plastics manufacturer in Austria and the second biggest in Europe.
-Since 2006 Austria has not only been the site of its corporate headquarters but also the research center of the globally operating company from the United Arab Emirates.
-Some 350 international employees of Borealis in the fields of research,product development, marketing and sales are working here to develop the materials of the future.
-100 new employees from more than 30 countries focus on research and development, complementing the existing staff of 1,100 employees at the Borealis facility in Linz.
+Since 2006, Austria has not only been the site of its corporate headquarters but also the research center of the globally operating company from the United Arab Emirates.
+In 2016, Borealis achieved worldwide revenues of 7.2 billion EUR with 6,600 employees.

 The Vienna facility is being continually upgraded.
 Henkel now produces more than 200,000 tons of detergents and cleansers here, 75 percent of which is exported.